Description: Z:\wordmark.gif

 Berlin Study Abroad:

-SUMMER 2012: Plans are now firm for another two-week documentary journalism trip to Berlin, Germany’s capital.
-It's a cosmopolitan, historical city of more than 3.5 million people.
-Journalism professor John Freeman, who began his photography career there in high school, will lead the course (for the 8th time) to capture changes since the Wall fell 21 years ago.
+SUMMER 2020: Plans are underway for another two-week documentary journalism trip to Berlin, Germany’s capital.
+It's a cosmopolitan, historical city of more than 3.4 million people.
+Journalism professor John Freeman, who began his photography career there in high school, will lead the course (for the 16th time) to capture changes since the Wall fell 29 years ago.
 The course is open to all majors with no prerequisites.
-Applications are now open and are handled through the UF International Center website.
-Participation will be limited to 12 students.
-Nine applications are being processed as of Jan.
-10; selection is "first come, first served."
-Start the process here: https://www.abroad.ufic.ufl.edu/ - Click on “Search for Programs,” enter “Berlin Photojournalism” in the Program Name box.
-The $250 deposit holds your space.
+Applications are handled through the UF International Center website.
+Participation will be limited to 15 students.
+Please come by and talk with Prof. Freeman in 3070 Weimer Hall before you finalize the application.
+Do not sign-up unless you seriously plan to go and have your finances in order.
+Acceptance is first come, first served once you pay your $375 deposit and complete the application.
+The minimum GPA of 2.5 is firm.

-The JOU4930 Special Topics class will count as a 3-credit-hour professional elective and will be listed as a Summer A course.
+COURSE FORMAT: The class will count as a 3-credit-hour professional elective and will be listed as a Summer A course.
+For undergraduates, it's JOU4930 and for grad students, MMC6905.
 Students will conduct interviews, write profiles and produce online slideshows or video during the two weeks.
-A website and "Blurb" book will be produced.
-Newsworthy topics will be determined before arriving in Berlin.
-The class meets once in April.
+A website and picture book will be produced.
+Some topics will be determined before arriving in Berlin.
+The class meets on campus twice in spring for an orientation and short history lesson. *** SEE THE 2019 WEBSITE HERE ***

-PROGRAM FEES: $1,907 for undergraduates (graduate students: $2,887).
-The program fee covers three course credits, 13 nights of lodging and breakfast at The Transit Loft Hotel, an unlimited city subway-bus-tram pass, a hardbound book of the class projects and feature photographs, a musical /acrobatic show, bike and walking tours plus five group meals, including the farewell dinner 680 feet above Berlin in the TV Tower's revolving restaurant.
+PROGRAM FEES: For 2020, $2,045 for undergraduates (graduate students: $2,291).
+The program fee covers three course credits, 13 nights of lodging and breakfasts at The Transit Loft Hotel, an unlimited city subway-bus-tram pass, a hardbound book of the class projects and feature photographs, a musical/acrobatic show, bike and walking tours plus five group meals, including the farewell dinner 680 feet above Berlin in the TV Tower's rotating restaurant.
 Airfare is not included because students may wish to travel independently in Europe before or after the program.
+Round-trip airfare out of Orlando checked in Sept.
+2019 showed about $1,100.

 Reviewing photos along the way.